Heat Pumps for Hot Water

-A heat pump is a unique way to use renewable energy to heat water without the use of solar panels.
+A heat pump for hot water is a unique way to use renewable energy to heat your water supply without the use of solar panels.

-We usually associate solar hot water with panels and a collector tank installed on a roof.
-Heat pumps use different technology to a solar hot water system.
+We usually associate water heated by solar energy with panels and a collector tank installed on a roof.
+Heat pumps for hot water use a different technology from a regular solar panel system.

 How does a heat pump work?

-A heat pump is similar technology to a reverse Cycle Air Conditioner.
+A heat pump for hot water uses similar technology to a reverse Cycle Air Conditioner.
 It transfers the heat in the air to the water stored inside the heater through a heat exchange system.
-In the case of heat pumps, “heat” is a relative term as they will still work in very cold conditions.
-As low as 3 degrees Celsius.
+In the case of heat pumps, “heat” is a relative term as they will still work in very cold conditions – as low as 3 degrees Celsius.
 So it will still be generating hot water for you during winter nights.
-How is that possible?

-So here’s how the heat pump works.
-External air is drawn into the heat pump system via a fan.
+So here’s how the heat pumps work.
+External air is drawn into the heat pump water heater via a fan.
 This then goes into an evaporator, containing a special type of refrigerant.
-This CFC free refrigerant has an evaporation or boiling point of -26C.
+This CFC-free refrigerant has an evaporation or boiling point of -26C.
 Water has a boiling point of 100C.

 Benefits of a heat pump